ccozkan/instagram-unfollowers/README.md

 Write whoever you want to check.
 You or your Ex or nasa.
 Lets say you're checking nasa's account.

     python main.py 528817151

+And check html file with any browser.
+Firefox or elinks if you're working on the terminal.

 iii. some ideas